vkleen/weechat-discord/readme.md

 ### Using

 Due to some idiocracy on Discord's part, [you will need to obtain a login token](https://github.com/hammerandchisel/discord-api-docs/issues/69#issuecomment-223886862).
+You can:
+* Use a python3 script to find saved tokens, `python3 find_token.py`
+* Or find the token manually:
 The wonderful tip by the Discord devs on how to do that, though, doesn't work: for me, and only for chromium, I went into inspector (ctrl+shift+i, because Discord *also* decided to do the *wonderful* thing of ripping out right-click menus), Application tab, Local Storage on left, discordapp.com, token entry.

-Set that token (make sure to remove the quotes if you copied them in!):
+Set that token:

     /discord token 123456789ABCDEF